 Sometimes people have been struggling with problems for some time but they only go to counseling once the problems get in the way of their ability to get things done day to day.

 Counseling is a collaborative process which involves the development of a unique, confidential, therapeutic, helping relationship.
 In this relationship, the therapist acts as a facilitator in helping the client to understand more accurately him/herself and the world around him/her; to better understand their feelings and behaviors; and to assist clients in their interpersonal relationships.

 Discussion of whatever is important and impacting someone's life can enable an individual to grow toward greater freedom in making mature choices and taking responsible action.

-Counseling services can include strictly one-on-one counseling, CBT, EMDR, and more or it may include others such as in family counseling, relationship counseling, group therapy, or marriage counseling.
+Counseling services can include strictly one-on-one counseling, Cognitive Behavioral Theapty (CBT), EMDR, and more or it may include others such as in family counseling, relationship counseling, group therapy, or marriage counseling.

 Counseling will be a different experience for different people, as we strive to meet your individual needs based on your unique set of circumstances.
 What happens during the course of your counseling experience may differ over time, based on your situation, progress, or changes in your life.

 Your therapist may at times suggest exploring potential solutions such as relaxation training, journaling, role-playing, talking with relevant individuals, reading assignments, or even “homework.”
 How the therapeutic process will progress depends on your needs and goals.